Popular games for collection Doraemon

 Doraemon 3: Nobita to Toki no Hougyoku is an Action game, developed by AIM and published by Epoch, which was released in Japan in 1994.

-Doraemon: Nobita to Yousei no Kuni is an Action game, developed by SAS Sakata and published by Epoch, which was released in Japan in 1993.
+Doraemon Yuujou Densetsu is an Adventure game, developed and published by Shogakukan, which was released in Japan in 1995.